 Reunification Hall – Independence Palace: is located in no.135 Nam Ky Khoi Nghia Street.
 The hall is bounded by 4 streets – Nam Ky Khoi Nghia, Nguyen Du, Huyen Chan Cong Chua, and Nguyen Thi Minh Khai.
-The previous name of the site was Norrodom palace, built by a French architect Hermite.
-According to Jules Boissère this construction took 21 years to complete, and the total cost was 4 millions Franc golden coins.
-After Geneva Agreement in 1954, the Norrodom palace became property of South Vietnam government and changed into “Dinh Doc Lap” (Independence Palace).
-In 1962, the left wing the palace is destroyed completely by bombing.
-After that, local government decided to rebuild this site.
+The previous name of the site was Norodom palace, built by a French architect Hermite.
+According to Jules Boissère, this construction took 21 years to complete, and the total cost was 4 million Franc golden coins.
+After the Geneva Agreement in 1954, the Norodom palace became the property of the South Vietnam government and changed into “Dinh Doc Lap” (Independence Palace).
+In 1962, the left-wing the palace is destroyed completely by bombing.
+After that, the local government decided to rebuild this site.
 It took 4 years from 1962 to 1966 to complete.
 The palace covers a total area of 45,000m square, used floor area is about 20,000m square include 3 main floors, 2 mezzanines, 1 rooftop terrace with a helipad and a ground floor.
 The outside area contains lotus ponds in semicircle shape, a vast precinct, breastworks….
 After 1976 the site one more time changed its name into Reunification Hall represented for the reunification of the north and south of Vietnam after 20 years separated.

 Ben Thanh market: is located at Le Thanh Ton street, one of the most bustling areas of the city.
-At first, this market was at the west side of Binh Duong district, near Saigon river and in front Phien An citadel so that was why the market call “Ben Thanh” (a wharf to enter the citadel).
+At first, this market was at the west side of Binh Duong district, near Saigon river and in front Phien An citadel so that was why the market called “Ben Thanh” (a wharf to enter the citadel).
 After the uprising of Le Van Khoi, the market was destroyed and burnt when French troops took over the city.
 Until 1870, the market was rebuilt.
 But in 1911, the market was moved to near Saigon – My Tho railway station.
 Two years after, a new market was opened, and the newest restoration was in 1985.
-Before the market there was a traffic roundabout named Cunia after a mayor under French colony period, which was changed into Quach Thi Trang park after 1963.
+Before the market, there was a traffic roundabout named Cunia after a mayor under the French colony period, which was changed into Quach Thi Trang park after 1963.
 The main gate of Ben Thanh market has a 3-faced clock tower, the houses at the side wings are roofed with red titles.
-There are 4 gates in north, west, east, and south facing 4 big streets.
-Visitors when come to Ben Thanh market can’t avoid to be surprised by the vast area of foods.
+There are 4 gates in north, west, east, and south-facing 4 big streets.
+Visitors, when coming to Ben Thanh market, can’t avoid being surprised by the vast area of foods.
 You can find almost all Vietnamese dishes here.
 The foods are sold by vendors as well as in small food stalls which are various from cakes to soups or seafood.
 Cool beer and coffee are also can be found here with surprising cheap prices.
 But not just the foods, Ben Thanh is known for beautiful souvenirs and unique gifts also.
-Remember to make a bargain before agree to buy anything.
+Remember to make a bargain before agreeing to buy anything.

 There are many more exciting sites to see such as Cho Lon market, Saigon river banks, Thu Thiem bridge….
 You should stay at Ho Chi Minh at least 2-3 days to enjoy all of the charms of this wonderful city which won’t ever disappoint you.